 Remove barriers to educational persistence and completion.

-Anti-Hunger + Nutrition Coalition
+AHNC: Anti-Hunger and Nutrition Coalition

-Communities for Our Colleges, Just Strategy
+C4C: Communities for Our Colleges, Just Strategy

-United Way of King County
+UWKC: United Way of King County

-Washington Student Association
+WSA: Washington Student Association

-Washington Student Achievement Council
+WSAC: Washington Student Achievement Council